thoughtbot/bitters/README.md

 // All other imports
 ```

-If you are using Neat overrides, `_grid-settings.scss` `@import "base/grid-settings"` between Bourbon and Neat.
+If you are using Neat overrides, `_grid-settings.scss` `@import "base/grid-settings"` between Bourbon and Neat as directed by [Neats Documentation](https://github.com/thoughtbot/neat#getting-started).

 ```scss
 @import "normalize";